 By taking 18L at taxiway Mike, the pilot discarded no more than 1500 feet of usable runway.
 He still had something like 7,000 feet of runway to use.
-To clear a 35-foot object with one engine or safely stop if takeoff is rejected, a CRJ 900 is said to require about 5,800 to 6,000 feet depending on weight, wind and other factors.
+If one engine fails on takeoff, to clear a 35-foot object or safely stop if takeoff is rejected, a CRJ 900 is said to require about 5,800 to 6,000 feet depending on weight, wind and other factors.
 So the pilot apparently violated no safety regulations.

 However, the saying goes “there is nothing as useless as runway behind you.”
-The more runway you have to use, the higher the likelihood of a successful outcome if something goes wrong on takeoff and procedures are imperfectly implemented and/or other mechanical or system failures occur.
+The more runway you have to use, the higher the likelihood of a successful outcome if something goes wrong on takeoff.
+A failure must be recognized and identified.
+Emergency procedures might be implemented imperfectly.
+Additional mechanical or system failures occur.
 Aircraft accidents happen when multiple things go wrong.

-This seems like it might be a situation where the pilot, while complying with the rules and operating “safely,” reduced the available margin of safety for the takeoff in the name of an ontime departure and arrival.
+This seemed like it was a situation where the Delta pilot, while technically complying with the rules and operating “safely,” reduced the available margin of safety for the takeoff in the name of an on-time departure and arrival.
 Or perhaps it was a dig at the American planes stuck in line.
 There were other regional jets waiting to takeoff.
-They all waited to use the entire runway.
+They all elected to use the entire runway.

 Upon reaching cruise altitude, the FA brought the snack basket and offered beverages.
 There was no meal.

-The flight proceeded up the east coast.
-There is usually a good view from the left side of the Chesapeake and Delaware Bays.
+As usual on flight to NYC, the flight proceeded up the Atlantic coast.
+Often the left side of the aircraft has good views of the Chesapeake and Delaware Bays.